albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 └───┘ └───┘ └───┘ └───┘ └───┘
 ```

-We can achieve this using inner instance classes as shown next.
-Note that the following example make use of matrix transposition and streams.
+We can represent the data in different forms using inner instance classes as shown next.

+Note that the following example make use of [matrix transposition](https://en.wikipedia.org/wiki/Transpose) and [Java streams]().
 Do not worry if you do not understand these.
-They were added simply to make this example more meaningful.
+These were added to the example to make it more meaningful.

 ```java
 package demo;